 After the in-plant portion of the CPSR is complete, the PAs return to the office and the TL finishes writing the CPSR report.
-The CPSR report and a Business System Analysis Summary (BSAS) will be provided to the Supervisory PA within 10 business days from the date of the exit conference.
+The CPSR report, Business System Analysis Summary (BSAS), the analyst's excel data workbook, and PO/subcontract deficiency report will be provided to their first line supervisor within 10 business days from the date of the exit conference.
+The excel data workbook and supporting documentation from the review are reviewed by the first line supervisor to verify that the findings support the report recommendations and to ensure sustainment of the analyst's conclusions and findings.

+The report, BSAS and attached PO/subcontract deficiency report process includes peer, first line supervisor, second supervisory and CPSR Group Director reviews to ensure quality, accuracy and completeness before release to the CO.
+The CPSR report will state recommendations that the CO will use to make a determination of approving or disapproving the contractor's purchasing system.
 A Level II Corrective Action Request (CAR), and a draft Level III CAR if necessary, are created before releasing the report to the ACO.
 A Business System Analysis Summary (BSAS) is required for all reviews with deficiencies.